 - a.
 Ascertain if the appropriate accounts have been established either as bookkeeping accounts or as separate bank accounts. - b.
 Ascertain if the funds have been deposited in institutions insured by the state or federal government or invested in readily marketable securities backed by the full faith and credit of the United States. - c.
-Test a sample of deposits in each required account and ascertain the proper amount has been made to the appropriate account. - d.
+Test a sample of deposits in each required account and ascertain the proper amount has been made to the appropriate account except when the reserve account has been fully funded. - d.
 Test a sample of disbursements from the reserve account and ascertain if they were approved by the Agency and were made for the approved purpose.